-- a.
-Driveways shall not exceed twenty-four (24) feet in width at the property line. - 3.
-Design alternatives for width may be permitted. - D. Vehicle Maneuvering or Parking; Joint Use of Driveways.
+- D. Vehicle Maneuvering or Parking; Joint Use of Driveways.
 Except for the driveways, the area between the edge of the pavement or curb of a street, road or highway and the property line shall not be used for vehicle maneuvering or parking.
 In order to minimize the number of drives necessary for proper access to uses, there should be joint use of drives by adjoining properties wherever possible. - 1.
 Easements.
-Whenever a cross-access easement is designated, the property owner shall grant the easement running with the land to allow general cross-access to and from other properties in the area.
-Whenever a cross-access easement is proposed (which may involve coordinated parking design), each applicant for subdivision or site plan approval shall provide the necessary easements to ensure adjoining properties can be easily tied in to create a unified system.
-Stub-outs shall be used as necessary to make it visually obvious that nearby properties may be tied in to the cross-access.

-2. Parking Design.
-Wherever cross-access easements have been established, the design of parking shall also be coordinated (including shared parking) and shall not prohibit access to the easements and circulation.
+Whenever a cross-access easement is designated, the property owner shall grant the easement running with the land to allow the general cross-access to and from other properties in the area.
+Whenever a cross-access easement is proposed (which may involve coordinated parking design), each applicant for subdivision or site plan approval shall provide the necessary easements to ensure adjoining properties can be easily tied in to create a unified system through stub-outs as necessary to make it visually obvious that near properties may be tied in to create a unified system. - 2.
+Parking Design.
+Wherever cross-access easements have been established, the design of parking shall also be coordinated to allow for the business sites within the area shall be designed to provide for mutually coordinated parking (including shared parking), and not prohibit access and circulation of the easements.